Write perfect custody notes in 3 minutes — Try CustodyNote FreeStart Free Trial

 Where a client waives privilege — for example, in a later wasted costs application or complaint — a more detailed note may be relevant.
 Custody Note does not prevent you from recording more detail where appropriate; the structured fields provide a minimum framework, not a maximum.

-The Consultation tab is one of two key time-recording sections (the other is Fees).
+The Consultation section is one of the key time-recording sections (the others are Time Recording & Fees and any post-interview consultation).
 Accurate start and end times for the consultation are important for billing under the police station scheme.
 The LAA will expect a consultation time that is proportionate to the complexity of the matter.

 Where the Client Waived Advice